SoGar-code/GestionBilicence/README.md

 * Overview of basic functions:
     * When connecting to the database, select "testdb", use your chosen username and provide your select password (if needs be).
     * You land on the "Statistics" page.
 It includes several tabs.
-    * The default tab is 'Evolution' which provides an overview of a student's marks - just select one of the students in the 'select' panel on the left-hand side.
+    * The default tab is 'Evolution' which provides an overview of a student's marks - use the panel on the left-hand side to select one student and see all the associated marks in the system.
     * The next tab is 'Average': selecting one or several semesters in the left-hand panel displays the students' overall average on the selected period.
+    * The 'Success rate' tab is still work in progress.
     * The "Edition" page enables you to edit the basic properties of entries in the database (such as students' name, the available semesters, the exams coefficients...).

 ## Packages:

-- "csvImport" - package containing the methods to import.
+- "csvImport" - package containing the methods to make a csv import.
 - "dao" - package of classes for the DAO design pattern.
 - "edition" - panel used to edit the different objects of the database.
 - "general" - classes used in other parts of the program.
 - "statistics" - panel used to display statistics about the students and their marks.
-- main class "GestionBilicence.java".
+- main class in "GestionBilicence.java".

 ## Installation procedure - with a csv file: